sanjP10/release/README.md

 ***Note the format must be consistent within the changelog***

 The two subcommands for release are `validate` and `create`
+* `validate` will interrogate the latest version on the changelog file and if it exists for the repository.
+If it does exist and the commit hash provided is the same it will return a successful exit code.
+* `create` will do the same as `validate` and if the tag does not exist it will create the tag for the commit hash provided. **Github** and **Gitlab** also takes the markdown between the version numbers and creates a release with the changelog notes you created.

 The flags for these commands are